nishalad95/WomenWhoCodeHelsinki/Workshops/ContainerWorkshop1/BusyboxDemo.md

 To find out more about run, use `docker run --help` to see a list of all flags it supports.
 As we proceed further, we'll see a few more variants of `docker run`.

 Before we move ahead though, let's quickly talk about deleting containers.
 We saw above that we can still see remnants of the container even after we've exited by running `docker ps -a`.
 Throughout this tutorial, you'll run docker run multiple times and leaving stray containers will eat up disk space.
+This is done so that it has the necessary images in the local ‘cache’.
+This is really useful because when you want to pull an image that depends on those, or when you are building an image, all of these are locally available.
+The bad news is that this eats up disk space!
 Hence, as a rule of thumb, I clean up containers once I'm done with them.
 To do that, you can run the `docker rm` command.
 Just copy the container IDs from above and paste them alongside the command.

 ```bash
 $ docker rm 305297d7a235 ff0a5c3750b9